 - Students may apply for financial aid even before acceptance.
-There is no fee for applying for financial aid. www.fafsa.gov use the UW Colleges code 003897.
+There is no fee for applying for financial aid.
+Visit the FAFSA website use the UW Colleges code 003897.
 Do not use any other campus code.

 - After application, students receive a letter informing them of awards available to them.
 Some may be in the form of grants (do not need to be repaid if student maintains satisfactory academic progress) or loans (funds that need to be repaid with interest).